-Is it ever okay to drag people’s dating profiles on social media? | Olivia Petter
+Is it ever OK to drag people’s dating profiles on social media? | Olivia Petter

 This is often the case with another type of screenshot-sharing that has become increasingly common on social media: dating app profiles.
 And it conjures up the same sort of questions about how we decide what is and is not okay to share.
 Regardless, it has become an entire internet sub-culture of its own, populated by single men and women sharing the worst dating app profiles and snippets of conversations with matches in the hope of finding some sort of solidarity.

-For a while, there was Tories of Bumble, which focused on sharing screenshots of blatantly Conservative-voting users (think photos of top hats, references to “supper”, and a lot of straight forward shooting weekends).
+For a while, there was Tories of Bumble, which focused on sharing screenshots of blatantly Conservative-voting users (think photos of top hats, references to “supper”, and a lot of shooting weekends).
 There’s also the hugely popular Beam Me Up Softboi, which shared a wide range of messages from so-called “softbois” (a man who is a “player” but without the aggressive masculinity) across various dating apps – think a lot of men putting women down, making smug cultural references, and interweaving insults with literary quotes.
 And more recently, there was the Are We Dating The Same Guy Facebook group, which encourages members to post photos of profiles of men they’ve seen on apps and discuss any red flags among people who have dated them.

 How did we get here?
 And is any of this actually helpful?
 That’s a difficult question to answer, but what is clear is that this kind of over-sharing raises concerns about the privacy of online communications.
 After all, one person’s screenshot will always be different to another’s, particularly when it’s taken out of a conversation.
 Without context, it’s easy to paint a certain narrative that suits your agenda.
 And that can quite easily create further problems.